AbjadTech/.github/profile/README.md

 - 🤝 **Open Source Champions**: We believe in giving back to the developer community
 - 🌍 **Global Mindset**: Our solutions are designed to work across cultures and borders

+## 🤝 Support Us

+If you’d like to support our journey, consider sponsoring us on GitHub or sharing our projects to spread the word.
+Your support helps us build more tools for the community and invest in new, innovative projects.

+## ❓ FAQ

+**Q: What does "Abjad" mean?**
+A: "Abjad" refers to a traditional Arabic script, symbolizing innovation and creativity, which resonates with our mission to build community-focused tools.

+**Q: How can I get involved?**
+A: You can contribute to our projects on GitHub, follow us on social media, or simply reach out with ideas and feedback!

 ---